 As your dog proves to handle their new foods well, you can continue to introduce new protein/bone sources.
 Remember, it is vital to slowly introduce each new protein and keep an eye on your dog’s bowel movements to help judge how they handle each one.
 Don’t rush.

 Take note if your dog becomes itchy, rashy, or gassy after eating a new protein.
 While your dog may not be allergic to these proteins they may be intolerant to them and it best to remove said protein from their diet.
-After your dog is eating at least 3 proteins and bone sources you can continue on the organ phase of the transition.
+After your dog is eating three-four proteins and bone sources, including a red meat, you can continue on the organ phase of the transition.

-It is now time to introduce the all-important secreting organs also called OSO.
-Secreting organs are a very rich source of essential nutrients and vitamins, giving too much too fast can cause a digestive upset.
+It is now time to introduce liver.
+Liver is a very rich source of essential nutrients and vitamins, giving too much too fast can cause a digestive upset.
 Liver is classified as a secreting organ.
 It is an organ that should ideally be in every bowl you serve your dog once your dog is eating fully raw.

 After this base transition period, your dog should be eating at least 3 different protein sources, soft edible bones, liver and at least one other secreting organ.

 From this point forward, you want to feed a balanced diet daily.
-You may wish to introduce whole prey, vegetables, fruits, and other whole food supplements to your dog’s diet.
+You may wish to introduce whole prey, and offer vegetables, fruits, and other whole food.
 It is important to remember to introduce any new foods one at a time and observe how your dog handles them.

 Watch the values of what you feed.
 Meaning, if one food is extremely high in a specific nutrient then don’t feed another food with it that is extremely high in that same nutrient.
 You want to balance your dog’s meals.